 If you are unfamiliar with “bike boxes,” view “How to use a Bike Box” by Streetfilms. http://www.streetfilms.org/how-to-use-a-bike-box/ Or, read the instructions.
 The basic concept is pretty clear – if you are on your bicycle, traveling in the bicycle lane, and need to turn left (in this case, east bound off Pearl St. onto northbound Union St.), the petrovehicles are stopped before the green box allowing you to safely ride into the box ahead of the cars and make your left turn as soon as the traffic light indicates.

 Here are views of all three Bike Boxes at the Shaker Rd./Northern Blvd. intersection.

 ++++END OF UPDATE+++

 As part of the Northern Blvd.-Van Rensselaer/Rt.
 377 bicycle lane network, an additional 0.3 miles of buffered lanes are now open on Shaker Rd.
-(It’s “Albany-Shaker Rd.” in the Town of Colonie and “Shaker Rd.” in Albany.)
+(It’s “Albany-Shaker Rd.” in the Town of Colonie and “Shaker Rd.” and then Loudinville Rd. in Albany.

-The 6 ft. lanes have a 3-ft painted buffer.
+The 6 ft. lanes have a 3-ft painted buffer but on the driving lane side.
 These facilitate the ride down (or up) the hill by Memorial Hospital to and from Broadway.
 The lanes also should reduce petrovehicles speeds on this busy route.
 Eventually the lanes will continue the additional 0.5 miles to Broadway.